 From Celebrate a Century, Falcon yearbook 1986, and from research done applying for a historical marker by former Fulmore teacher Jimmie Ellerbrock.

-Fulmore Middle School has been educating Austin’s students for over 125 years.
-The three story building, the ―old building‖ that was built in 1911 recently celebrated its 100th anniversary.
+Fulmore Middle School has been educating Austin’s students for almost 135 years.
+The three story building, the ―old building‖ that was built in 1911 is now almost 120 years old!
 However it didn’t start out like this.
 Fulmore originated as a one-room wooden schoolhouse a few blocks north of the present building.
 Austin was a growing city; the Colorado River had finally been tamed with a dam, and a new bridge was built, uniting north and south Austin.
 That original school was called the South Ward School.
 Miss Luetta Kinney, the first teacher, taught all six grades from her homemade desk.
 The 12 students drank water from a dipper that came from a barrel of water drawn from the Colorado River.

 In 1892, the school was incorporated into the City School System and another room was added.
 The school had an enrollment of 73 and Miss Mollie Dawson was made the first principal.
 Today Dawson Elementary School carries on her name.